-"2008 Share Incentive Plan" the pre-IPO share incentive plan approved by Frontage Labs in 2008 and assumed by the Company on April 17, 2018 in 2015 and assumed by the Company on April 17, 2018 corporate income tax system.
+"2017 Tax Act" or "Transition Tax" The Tax Cuts and Jobs Act was signed into law on December 22, 2017, has resulted in significant changes to the U.S. corporate income tax system.
 These changes reduce tax rates and modify policies, credits and deductions for businesses.
 The 2017 Tax Act also transitions the U.S. international taxation from a worldwide system to a modified territorial system and includes base erosion prevention measures on non-U.S. earnings, which could result in subjecting certain earnings of Frontage Shanghai to U.S. taxation.
 These changes are effective beginning in 2018.
-The 2017 Tax Act also includes a tax on the mandatory deemed repatriation of accumulated previously untaxed foreign earnings of Frontage
+The 2017 Tax Act also includes a tax on the mandatory deemed repatriation of accumulated previously untaxed foreign earnings of Frontage Shanghai (the "Transition Tax")